Displaced or invisible? ALPs from $B$ decays at Belle II: Conclusions

 Our predictions for $B^+\to K^+\me$ and $B^+\to K^+ X$ at \belletwo apply in a very similar way to other light pseudo-scalar or scalar resonances. \belletwo has just started to exploit its discovery potential for light new particles with signatures of displaced vertices or missing energy.
 We hope that this analysis will be used as a guideline for future searches.

-\acknowledgments We thank Sebastian Bruggisser and Lara Grabitz for providing us with their code for the RG evolution of the ALP couplings.
-We also acknowledge discussions with Christopher Smith and Andrea Thamm.
+\acknowledgments We thank Sebastian Bruggisser and Lara Grabitz for providing us with their code for the RG evolution of the ALP couplings and Christopher Smith and Andrea Thamm for discussions.
+We also thank Tobioka Kohsaku, Sophie Renner, Robert Ziegler and Jure Zupan for discussions and for spotting a mistake in our interpretation of the NA62 results.
 The research of AF is supported by the NWO Vidi grant ``Self-interacting asymmetric dark matter".
 RS acknowledges support of the \emph{Deutsche Forschungsgemeinschaft} (DFG) through the research training group \emph{Particle Physics Beyond the Standard Model} (GRK 1940).
 The research of SW is supported by the DFG under grant no. 396021762–TRR 257.
 TF is supported by the Helmholtz (HGF) Young Investigators Group grant no.\ VH-NG-1303.